kevr/breakscheduler_api/README.md

     {"id": 1, "email": "some@email.com", name: "Some Person", reset_password_token: null}

+#### GET /members

+Returns: JSON encoded list of all members of the Break Scheduler team.

+#### GET /members/:member_id

+Returns: JSON encoded object of a member correlated to :member_id.

 #### GET /articles

 Returns: JSON encoded list of all guide articles.